-Join Meryn Callander on a LIVE Virtual Retreat from November 2-18.
+Join Meryn Callander on a Virtual Retreat above.
 Read more here or register with the link above.

 Many of us in the initial anticipation and excitement of Answering the Call into conscious parenting did not anticipate the frustration, distress, and even anguish that is often part of charting new territory.
 Almost each and every one of us has at some point had our hopes, dreams and aspirations come crashing down.
 Whether you think of the Call as coming from your Higher Self, your Soul, or God/Goddess, it touched you so deeply that you have turned from the comfort of the known paths of parenting, perhaps even at the disapproval of family and friends … and now, as likely as not, you find yourself alone.

 I found myself feeling a little daunted when Parenting As A Hero’s Journey creator, Lisa Reagan, proposed I address “the underbelly of parenting”, but then again, surely I know something about this … I have been forced into the underbelly of parenting, the dark corners of my soul, more times as a parent than I had ever anticipated.
 Goodness, I have authored two books on the subject (Why Dads Leave and After His Affair).
 And so I wondered, why this apprehension?

 The subject at hand touches vulnerable, tender parts in me … the sadness, the helplessness I felt so acutely when I was unable to protect my daughter from the inevitable hurts of life—did I really ever imagine I would be able to?
 The times I knew—in retrospect—I had done “wrong” by her.
 The times I felt disappointed in, or angry with, my then husband … I had no idea how having a child would impact us, as individuals or as a couple.
 These are hard times, painful times, bewildering times.
 We all know them, in one way or another.